 The 2018 policy framework takes a holistic approach to the digital communication sector.
-Its stated priority is universal access to broadband to help unleash India's growth potential, not least in the digital economy.
-The framework recognizes the need to use all suitable networks, including broadcasting, satellite, electricity and rail infrastructure, fiber optic cables and spectrum efficiently to reach the ambitious policy objectives.
-A milestone and strategic objective in the NDCP is to reach the top 50 in the ITU's ICT development index, up from 134 in 2017.5
+Its stated priority is universal access to broadband to help unleash India's growth potential, not least in the digital economy.13 The framework recognises the need to use all suitable networks, including broadcasting, satellite, electricity, rail infrastructure, fibre optic cables, and spectrum efficiently to reach the ambitious policy objectives.
+One of the milestones and strategic objective in the NDCP is to reach the top fifty in the International Telecommunications Union's (ITU) Information and Communication Technology (ICT) Development Index, up from 134 in 2017.14

-Digital sovereignty as well as protecting local industry are part and parcel of the reform process envisaged in the NDCP.
-For example, it introduces local preferences in public procurement, promotes local manufacturing of satellite communication infrastructure and the use of indigenous communication products and services.
-H.A.C Prasad (2019) in a recent study commissioned by the Export-Import bank of India notes that elevated tariffs on telecommunications equipment as well as high taxes and charges have hurt the sector in the past.
-Nevertheless, the study advocates higher tariffs on optical fiber, for which India has considerable manufacturing capacity.
-It is, however, unclear if such tariffs would protect local manufacturing since Korea and Japan are the major suppliers and India has FTAs with both of them.6 Furthermore, if higher tariffs are needed for Indian
+Digital sovereignty, as well as protecting local industry, is part and parcel of the reform process envisaged in the NDCP.
+For example, it introduces local preferences in public procurement, promotes local manufacturing of satellite communication infrastructure, and the use of indigenous communication products and services.15 Dr. H.A.C.
+Prasad, in a recent study commissioned by the EXIM Bank, notes that elevated tariffs on telecommunications equipment as well as high taxes and charges have hurt the sector in the past.16 Nevertheless, the study advocates higher tariffs on optical fibre, for which India has considerable manufacturing since Korea and Japan are major suppliers and India has FTAs with both of them.
+Furthermore, if higher tariffs are needed for Indian telecommunications operators to source fibre locally, there is a danger that higher tariffs will hurt them in the same manner as previous tariffs.